 The reopening of schools has been a major logistical undertaking, which I appreciate has been a much used phrase over the last while.
 Some people have expressed concerns about whether there was enough time to prepare, can we keep going, will additional staff be available and what might happen if there is an outbreak of the virus.
 All of these issues have been addressed as they arose within schools.
 There will be an increasing number of issues as time passes but we will deal with each issue as it arises.
 I acknowledge the collaborative spirit demonstrated by the representative bodies and school communities right from the beginning when the schools closed in March to the present day.
 We will all work together so that challenges we face will be resolved together.

 Today, Senators raised many issues and there was a huge commonality in terms of their comments on school transport.
 The provision is not without its challenges.
-As I said in my opening remarks, on the Tuesday prior to the reopening of schools we were issued with the public health guidelines that sought a 50% capacity in second level schools and for everyone to wear masks.
+On the Tuesday prior to the reopening of schools, we were issued with the public health guidelines that sought a 50% capacity in second level schools and for everyone to wear masks.
 We were happy to abide by the guidelines and we are attempting to do all of that on a roll-out basis.
 Everything in the roadmap is underpinned by public health advice.
 We continue to work with the advice and respect same.
 That has caused difficulties on the ground and Senators have been generous enough to acknowledge there have been ongoing difficulties with school transport over a long number of years.
 We are currently working through the advice to have 50% capacity.
 Everyone who was eligible and paid on time received a ticket this year.
 Where there was extra capacity, there was concessionary availability and that was availed of.
 We are currently working at 50% capacity.
 If and when there is additional capacity the additional places will, without reservation, be made available.

 Reference was made to October returns.
 Some students will be hesitant to return to school.